Mahakali: Literature

 In Chapters 13 and 23 of Brihan Nila Tantra she is called the cause of everything, Gayatri, Lakshmi, Mahāmāyā, Parameshwari, omniscient, worshipped by Shiva himself, the great absolute (māhāparā), supreme (paramā), the mother of the highest reality (parāparāmba) and Ātman.
 The Devyāgama and further Tantra Shastras, assert that her own form is Para Brahman (parabrahmasvarūpiṇī).
 She is also variously referred to as Soul of the universe, Paramatman, Bīja and Nirguna.

 Several other scriptures also state that Mahakali is the primordial being.
 Some examples of this are the Mahabhagavata Purana, the Rudrayamala and the Kalika Purana.

+Legacy

+Mahakali's influence extends into Nepali Army through the Gurkha war cry "Jaya Mahakali, Aayo Gorkhali!" ("Victory to Mahakali, the Gorkhalis have arrived!").
+Invoking Mahakali, the fierce warrior goddess associated with power and destruction of evil.
+The battle cry has a long history within the Nepali Army and has traditionally been used by Nepali soldiers before entering battle.